2025 South Korean presidential election

 Early presidential elections were held in South Korea on 3 June 2025.
 Democratic Party nominee and former opposition leader Lee Jae Myung defeated the ruling People Power Party nominee Kim Moon-soo and New Reform Party nominee Lee Jun-seok.

-They were the ninth presidential elections since the 1987 democratization and the establishment of the Sixth Republic, the second to be held following an impeachment, and the first to take place in a year different from the original schedule.
+These were the ninth presidential elections since the 1987 democratization and the establishment of the Sixth Republic, the second to be held following an impeachment, and the first to take place in a year different from the original schedule.
 Originally scheduled for 3 March 2027, the election was brought forward to 3 June 2025, following the impeachment and removal of Yoon Suk Yeol.
 An early election is required by the constitution of South Korea within 60 days of a presidential vacancy.
 The 2025 early election was triggered by the 4 April decision of the Constitutional Court of Korea that removed Yoon from office.
 Later, the government officially called an election for 3 June – the second snap presidential election in South Korean history.

-Lee, who narrowly lost the 2022 presidential election to Yoon, ran again.
+Lee, who narrowly lost the 2022 presidential election to Yoon, ran again and won with a comfortable margin.
 Voter turnout was 79.38%, the highest since the 1997 presidential election.
 Campaign issues included the 2024 martial law crisis, infighting within the PPP, the economy, housing costs, political polarization, Trump tariffs, gender equality, the cost-of-living crisis, and the aging crisis.

 Background

 The acting incumbent in 2025, Lee Ju-ho.
 His term expired on June 4.

 Following the martial law declaration by then-President Yoon Suk Yeol on 3 December 2024, the National Assembly voted to impeach him on 14 December 2024, with 204 lawmakers voting in favor, out of the National Assembly's total membership of 300.
 The Constitutional Court of Korea upheld the impeachment on 4 April 2025, removing Yoon from office.

-Under the constitution, a presidential election must be held within 60 days to determine Yoon's successor as the country's 14th president.
-On 8 April, acting president Han Duck-soo called an election for 3 June 2025.
+Under the constitution, a election must be held within 60 days of the office of the President becoming vacant.
+On 8 April, acting President Han Duck-soo called an election for 3 June.

 Electoral system

 The president of South Korea is elected via a single-round plurality voting system.
 Presidents are limited to a single five-year term, with no possibility of re-election.
 In regularly scheduled presidential elections, the winner takes office two months after Election Day.
-However, in a snap election, the winner takes office the moment the National Election Commission chair certifies the votes and strikes the gavel three times, without a transition period.
+However, in a snap election, the winner takes office the moment the National Election Commission chair certifies the votes and strikes the gavel three times.
+There is no transition period.